-The effects of these changes are best illustrated by the national IVF figures, provided by the HFEA’s published data, showing that the success of IVF declines with increasing age: for example, the live birth rate per cycle started for the under 35 years age group was over 30%, with this figure falling to 20% at 38 years of age and to less than 5% for over 45 years of age.
+The effects of these changes are best illustrated by the national IVF figures, provided by the HFEA’s published data (2009 – 2010 Published 2012), showing that the success of IVF also declines with increasing age for example at under 35 years the live births per cycle started was over 30%, at 38 years it is around 20% and over 45 years that figure drops below 5%.

-Furthermore, the success of an IVF cycle in an older woman using eggs donated from a younger woman, is dependent on the age of the donor.
-A ‘young’ egg is considered to be more fertile, with the resulting embryos having a better chance of implanting successfully.
+We know that the success of IVF in an older woman using eggs donated from a younger woman generally depends on the age of the donor.
+A ‘young’ egg is more fertile, and the resulting embryos have a better chance of implanting successfully.

 All being well, one or two successfully developed embryos will be transferred to your womb a few days later.

-These statistics are based on a single treatment cycle yielding a sufficient number of eggs to provide a reasonable chance of success.
-If you respond well to ovarian stimulation treatment, whereby 10 eggs are collected, we would expect approximately 8 of these, to be mature and suitable for freezing.
+These simple statistics are based on a single treatment cycle yielding enough eggs to provide a reasonable chance of success.
+If you respond well to stimulation treatment so that we collect 10 eggs, we would expect that 8 of these, on average, will be mature and suitable for freezing.

 We would anticipate that all of them would survive the freezing and thawing processes successfully.
-Upon thawing, the eggs are then subjected to ICSI, with fertilisation being confirmed the next day.
-We can estimate that there would be approximately 6 viable embryos at this stage, if 8 mature eggs were retrieved.
+Upon thawing, the eggs are subjected to ICSI and fertilisation would be confirmed the next day.
+We can estimate that there would be approximately 6 viable embryos.
 On average, depending upon the age of the egg at freezing, each of those viable embryos has a 15-30% chance of leading to a live birth.
 Therefore, the original group of 10 eggs should lead to a 60-80% chance (cumulative) of a live birth.

-Of course, there will be wide individual variation around each of these figures, but they do indicate the potential success of the treatment.
+Of course there will be wide individual variation around each of these figures, but they do indicate the potential success of the treatment.
 Younger women could expect to produce more than 10 eggs, each of which would have a higher expectation of implantation than those of older women.
 Hence, the younger the woman at the stage of egg vitrification, the better the results that can be expected.
-The age of the woman at the stage of thawing and implantation has a negligible impact upon the end outcome.
+The age of the woman at the stage of thawing and implantation has a negligible impact upon outcome.